canonical/spark-client-snap/README.md

 ## Common Mistakes to Avoid
 Spark on Kubernetes is a complex environment with many moving parts.
 Sometimes, small mistakes can take a lot of time to debug and figure out.
-Please follow our list of [common mistakes](https://discourse.charmhub.io/t/spark-client-snap-tutorial-common-gotchas/8955) to avoid while setting up and playing with Spark on Kubernetes.
+Follow our list of [common mistakes](https://discourse.charmhub.io/t/spark-client-snap-tutorial-common-gotchas/8955) to avoid while setting up and playing with Spark on Kubernetes.

 ## Contributing